How to sell digital products with Stripe

 Why this matters

 If you sell digital products, event tickets, subscriptions, or complex offerings, payments alone are not enough.
-This is where Checkout Page fits in.

 We build upon everything Stripe does so well, and add the selling, delivery, customization, and control that Stripe leaves to developers or third-party tools.